 If you try to emulate school at home prepare for a disaster.
 The kids know it is different.
 You know it is different.
 Treat it differently.
 Be okay with reading here, there, and everywhere.
 Your school day should not last for eight hours.
 You have one, two,..five kids.
 Teachers have 30 at a time, class changes, lunches, etc. Relax.

-If you are a temporary homeschooler during the corona outbreak you don’t even have to worry about curriculum and assignments.
+If you are a temporary homeschooler (or virtual through your school district) you do not even have to worry about curriculum and assignments.
 Your school is providing your kids with everything they need.
 You just get to be their guide.

 Start With Activity

-A great all-around classic homeschooling tip is to start with something active.
+A great all-around classic homeschooling how to tip is to start with something active.
 There are numerous studies showing the value of beginning your day with activity.

 - Do Yoga